Wellbeing Statement

 Children enjoy coming to school and are engaged in their learning.
 They have mutual trust, respect and support.

-Children have access to 1:1 mentoring sessions to help them overcome anxieties or to discuss any problems they are experiencing.
+Children have access to 1:1 sessions to help them overcome anxieties or to discuss any problems they are experiencing.
 Members of staff continue to support pupils during their time at school.

 In addition, staff members also know who they can speak to if they are struggling with their own mental health.